 - What exactly is Shopify used for?

-- How to earn money on Shopify?
+- How do you actually make money on Shopify?